Heck-R/HeckR_Replace/README.md

 ### Example

-There is an example of a configuration file named `HeckR_Replace_example.ini`, which contains the possible settings, and short explanation comments (after `;`s)
+There is an example of a configuration file named `HeckR_Replace_example.ini`, which contains the possible settings, and short explanation comments (after `;`s)  \
+This ini file is located in the `Replace_Example` folder, along with a few additional configuration files, to make the concept of sub configuration files easier to understand

+The example is fully functional, and it can be tried out, by copying the content of the `Replace_Example` folder into the root folder.  \
+(Originally, there is nothing in the repo to overwrite when copying the example.
+However make sure to back up any user created configuration files before copying, to make sure nothing gets lost)

 ### Premade Replace Collection